Sauri Millennium Village: Background

 Sauri is located in the Siaya County about 50 kilometers north of the third largest city of Kisumu in Kenya.
 The county itself is situated in the former Nyanza Province, in western Kenya.
 SMVP is a conglomeration of 11 villages covering a 132 square kilometer area, and consists of a population of approximately 60,000 people.
-The Luo are the dominant ethnic group in the area and speak the Dholo language.
+The Luo are the dominant ethnic group in the area and speak the Dholuo language.

 The climate is tropical and humid throughout the year in the region.
 Sauri has a bimodal rainfall pattern with the long rains season from March to June and the short rains from September to December.
 Water sources in Sauri include protected and unprotected springs, shallow wells, piped water and rainwater harvesting.

 Agriculture is the primary livelihood for residents, with maize, beans, sorghum, and cassava being the most common crops grown in the region.
 Cotton and tobacco are also harvested as the two main cash crops.
 Most livelihood activities that locals engage in are pertinent to poverty alleviation.
 Beyond subsistence farming, residents also rely on remittances sent from people living and working outside the village.
 Due to the challenging climate and limited availability of land, Sauri is often subject to low crop yields, which is a major cause for food shortage and undernutrition.
 At the initiation of the MVP, there was a high prevalence of degraded soils resulting from years of nutrient depletion that occurred because farmers could not afford fertilizers.
 Poor soil conditions further perpetuated low crop yields.

 Prior to the establishment of the Millennium Village, initial assessments of the district reveal heavy disease burdens in terms of malaria, tuberculosis, HIV infection, high levels of malnutrition, respiratory and diarrheal diseases.
 There were limited antimalarial bed nets available and food was generally cooked indoors over fires.
 In terms of education, there are three primary schools and one secondary school near the western border of Sauri.